‘I have to go’: Fans who’ve been to every Super Bowl book in

 Crisman said he knows his streak has to end eventually, and he was initially prepared for this to be the year it did.
 But then he found himself game planning.

 “Everything’s got to end eventually.
-I can’t explain it — it just happens,” Crisman said.
+I can’t explain it — it just happens,” he said.